srblabotw69/Afianthack/README.md

 Installation
 -------------

 First download the entire Afianthack directory to your local computer.
-Then open a command line prompt from Afianthack directory and follow the steps in sequence in the installation.txt file.
+Then open a command line prompt from Afianthack directory and follow the steps in sequence in the <a href="https://github.com/srblabotw69/Afianthack/blob/master/installation.txt">installation.txt</a> file.

 Run
 ---